HackBerkeley/Growler/README.md

 # Step 4: Creating a user interface

-Let's create our home page for Hakker.
-Create a directory in your `hakker` directory called `static`.
+Let's create our home page for Growler.
+Create a directory in your `growler` directory called `static`.
 This will be the folder for our *static* files, or the files that don't change and are just retrieved and sent down by Flask when a browser asks for them.

 Your project directory should look like this now:
 ```
-hakker/
+growler/
     server.py
     static/
 ```